Back to blog

 </ul>

-The find_all method is a great way to extract specific data from an HTML file.
-It accepts many criteria that make it a flexible tool allowing us to filter data in convenient ways.
-Yet for this tutorial we do not need anything more complex.
-Let’s find all items of our list and print them as text only:
+The find_all method is a great way to extract all the data stored in specific elements from an HTML file.
+It accepts many criteria that make it a flexible tool allowing users to filter data in convenient ways.
+Let’s find all the items within the <li> tags and print them as text only:

 for tag in soup.find_all('li'):